luizpvas/explicit/README.md

 # Schemax

-`schemax` is a documentation and validation library for JSON APIs.
-It allows you to document, test and validate request and response formats.
-Documentation becomes 10x more valuable when it is enforced during runtime and checked in tests.
+Schemax is a validation and documentation library for JSON APIs that enforces documented specs in tests and during runtime.

 1. [Installation](#installation)
 2. [Defining requests](#defining-requests)